-This fishery is planned to undergo MSC pre-assessment in late 2014.
+This fishery underwent pre-assessment for Marine Stewardship Certification in mid 2014.
+Outcomes will be available late in 2014.

-The Great Australia Bight Trawl Sector (GABTS) is part of a Commonwealth managed fishery operating across southern Australia.
-Off the Western Australia coast it operates in waters from Cape Leeuwin to the South Australian border, excluding State fishery shelf waters (depth less than 200 metres), except for east of 125° E (approximately 250 km east of Esperance) to the South Australian border where shelf waters are fished by the GABTS.
-Bight redfish are an important component of the GABTS catch, with 352 tonne caught in the 2011-12 fishing season.
-The proportion taken in waters off West Australia is unknown.
+Bight redfish are an important component of the catch of the Great Australia Bight Trawl Sector (GABTS), part of a Commonwealth managed fishery operating across southern Australia as far west as Cape Leeuwin.
+Off the Western Australia coast (i.e. west of 129 ° E) it operates outside State fishery shelf waters (depth less than 200 metres), except for east of 125° E (approximately 250 km east of Esperance) where shelf waters are fished.
+A preliminary estimate of 297 t was taken in the 2012-13 fishing season, including 37 t from all waters (shelf and slope) off the West Australian coastline.
 Thus the South Coast Demersal Scalefish resource is also exploited by the GABTS and is affected by management arrangements in that fishery.
-The current WANRM-funded project is working in collaboration with the GABTS and stock assessments and other analyses will also include details of catches by this sector.
+The current WANRM-funded project is working in collaboration with the Australian Fisheries Management Authority that manages the GABTS.